-To support students in their career development, the CCPD offers the Discovery Externship Program and support for internships in the summer months, and recruiting events, networking opportunities, and a variety of workshops and events during the academic year.
-The CCPD's staff also offers services including individual counseling appointments, peer advising, career assessment tools, résumé and cover letter critiques, and practice interviews,
+To support students in their career development, the CCPD offers the support for externships and internships in the summer months, and recruiting events, networking opportunities, and a variety of workshops and on- and off-campus events during the academic year.
+The CCPD's staff also offers services including individual coaching appointments, peer advising, career assessment tools, résumé and cover letter critiques, and practice interviews,

-Managed by the CCPD, the Kalamazoo College Professional Networking Group on LinkedIn is an exclusive professional network that brings together students, alumni, faculty, staff, and friends of the College around common career interests.
-For students, the KPNG offers networks and mentoring relationships useful after graduation.
+Managed by the CCPD, Wisr, the Kalamazoo College Career Mentoring Network is an exclusive professional network that brings together students and alumni around common career interests.
+For students, the Wisr offers networks and mentoring relationships useful after graduation.